In partnership with the Roundhouse Community Centre

 About the event:

-You're invited to an Open Showing of a Work in Progress come witness and discuss how dance and technology can interact together.
+You're invited to a Work in Progress sharing come witness and discuss how dance and technology inform one another.

-Bubble wrap represents a restrictive binary structure that is meant to be disrupted. danielle Mackenzie Long is drawn to the way in which the material evolves through deflation and puncturing in order to provide safety to a delicate object, just as bodies evolve in various ways to support gender affirmation of trans people.
-Playing with the transparency of bubble wrap in both live and digital spaces, danielle uses it to conceal, distort, and ultimately reveal the complexity of intersecting genderqueer identities.
+Bubble wrap represents a restrictive binary structure that is meant to be disrupted.
+Evolving through puncturing and deflation in order to provide safety to a delicate object, the material transforms just as bodies do in various ways to support gender affirmation.
+Playing with the transparency of bubble wrap in both live and digital spaces, opaqueREFUSALS uses it to conceal, distort, and ultimately reveal the complexity of intersecting genderqueer identities.

 opaqueREFUSALS is a slowly developing two-part work; one part live performance, one part interactive online animated visual "zine."
 Its creation process embraces the intimacy required of pursuing dances working in relation to technology, and what emerges from digital glitches that occur.